ICEF-NLP/jmm_diversity/README.md

 ```
 Creates a results folder containing various measurements and statistics calculated based on the provided input corpus.
 The input corpus folder should contain textual files encoded in UTF-8.
 If the user wishes to utilize all functions of this library, it is necessary to ensure all corpus file names (without the file extension) are equal to their respective ISO-6393 language codes, and that the *is_ISO6393* argument is set to True.
 If these conditions are not met, only the measures based on mean word length can be used, while those relying on syntactic features will report an error.

-The created folder "RESULTS_corpus_folder_name" will be placed in chosen output directory with one or more subfolders "freqs_sample_size" and one or more "corpus_folder_name.sample_size.stats.tsv" files.
+The created folder "RESULTS_corpus_folder_name" will be placed in the chosen output directory with one or more subfolders "freqs_sample_size" and one or more "corpus_folder_name.sample_size.stats.tsv" files.
 These files contain various measures for each corpus file, one line per file.
-Their number depends on the number of different sampling size settings, as defined by the final three function arguments.
-The "freqs_sample_size" subfolder contains a word frequency count file for each file in the corpus folder, calculated for every sample_size sampling setting.
+Their number depends on the number of different sampling size settings, as defined by the *sample_size_array* function arguments.
+The "freqs_sample_size" subfolders contain word frequency count files for each file in the corpus folder, calculated for every sampling size setting.

 *```path_to_input_corpus_folder```* - absolute or relative path to the input corpus folder